-As you will know, the whole point of this website and the exhibtion we have put together is to try to help restore some recognition for the achievements of Margaret Rope.
+As you will know, the whole point of this website and the exhibition we put together is to try to help restore some recognition for the achievements of Margaret Agnes Rope.

 Many people do not believe us when we tell them quite how much historians have marginalised her.
 But, if you want the facts of how absent from history she has become, here they are: